-Though it’s arguable if Karnak is the most famous temple in Luxor, nothing can beat it in terms of size.
+Karnak is the one of the most famous temples in Luxor.
+Nothing can beat it in terms of size.
 This massive structure consists of three main temples, a few smaller temples, and then outlying outer temples stretched over 2 square kilometers.
 Multiple pharaohs had a hand in designing and building it, which resulted in a wide diversity of styles, flourishes, tributes, and architectural complexities that no other structure in Egypt shares.

 The Temple at Karnak was known as the holiest site in the New Kingdom, and the main structure—a temple dedicated to Amun—is the largest place of worship ever built.
 The Great Hypostyle Hall, built by Seti I (above) is the largest hypostyle hall ever constructed.
 What is a hypostyle hall?
 Great question: it’s a room of columns, typically lit only by small windows set into the roofline.
 The Hall would have been highly sacred, with only priests and persons of high power allowed in, and used for religious ceremonies and rituals.
 In present-day Karnak, there is no roof, but the columns’ sheer size still invokes that feeling of weight and magnitude.
 I can only imagine how crazy an ancient ritual in the fully-constructed hall must have felt.

 It’s hard to picture, but in ancient times, all of Karnak’s beige stone structures were covered in rich, earth-toned paints.
-You can still glimpse some of that jewel-like vibrancy in the Festival Hall of Tuthmosis III.
-While the building’s purpose in largely unclear, the columns and ceilings still hold some of that ancient paintwork, giving us a glimpse of what the temple might have looked like before.
+However, you can still glimpse some of that jewel-like vibrancy in the Festival Hall of Tuthmosis III.
+Though the building’s purpose in largely unclear, the columns and ceilings still hold some of that ancient paintwork, giving us a glimpse of what the temple might have looked like before.

 Once you get to the outer Pylons (a pylon is the gigantic gate that separates each temple component from the next), the crowds start to thin.
 For a small bakshish, or tip, the guides or guards will let you climb one of the more deconstructed pylons for an incredible panorama over the temple ruins.